RoChernikov/RoChernikov/README.md

 # Hi there <img src="./src/wave.gif" width="30px">

-My name is Rodion (or just Ro), and I'm a beginner frontend developer.
+My name is Rodion (or just Ro), and I'm a frontend developer.

 - 👨🏻‍🎓 Yandex.Practicum student
 - 👨🏻‍🍼 Help junior students of "Yandex.Practicum" as a senior student